Skip to content

 Styling

 Svelte has great support for styling.
-Because you can write css directly in your component and it is scoped to does elements.
+Because you can write css directly in your component and it is scoped to those elements.

 :global